visd/VISD-Badges/README.md

 This project may have two areas of interest to it.

-On the developer's side, there's another stab at rapid and secure developement, in this case within the Django framework.
+On the developer's side, there's another stab at rapid and secure developement of web apps, in this case within the Django framework.

 On the content side, the end result is a system for teachers to use to track their own uses of technology in their teaching.
 It's a planner, in idea book, and a site for sharing their own progress.